sohaibabdelhadi/sohaibabdelhadi/README.md

 ### Hi there 👋, I am Sohaib Abdelhadi
 ### Frontend Developer

-I am Sohaib Abdelhadi, and I am a Frontend developer from Palestine, Tulkarm.
-I am passionate about learning programming languages such as JavaScript, C++, and Java, as well as frameworks like ReactJS, BootStrap, and JQuery.
+I am Sohaib Abdelhadi, and I am a Frontend developer and mechanical engineer, I am passionate about learning programming languages such as JavaScript, C++, and Java, as well as frameworks like ReactJS, BootStrap, and JQuery.
 I am also a skilled problem solver and proficient in C++.
 I am currently seeking an internship opportunity to gain real-world experience and improve my skills.
 I am eager to work on real projects and share my knowledge with others.